‘Making moments matter’: Silver Club provides enrichment for individuals with memory loss

 “This program is a vital, stimulating resource for many of our members,” said Shannon Etcheverry, director of Silver Club.
 “We provide a nurturing environment for them to meet with others who are going through similar challenges, while giving them chances to contribute to meaningful activities.”

-The members created artwork that goes went on display this past spring at the Ypsilanti Public Library and, during each holiday season, design greeting cards that are sold to help raise funds and awareness for Silver Club.
+The members created artwork that went on display this past spring at the Ypsilanti Public Library and, during each holiday season, design greeting cards that are sold to help raise funds and awareness for Silver Club.

 But to Etcheverry, it’s the music therapy programs, physical fitness activities and gardening opportunities that stand out the most.